v-w-dep/tradestat/README.md

 4) Reports in Excel format will be generated in a new folder "Output"

 #### Instruction video:
+Can see video by clicking the image below:
 - world
 [![link not valid](http://img.youtube.com/vi/xAyWChMQHxM/0.jpg)](http://www.youtube.com/watch?v=xAyWChMQHxM "tradestat instruction: world")
 - region